Hello, I'm Ryuta Hamamoto from TIMEWELL.

 The first principle is clarifying when transfers are prohibited.
 Transfers that would violate Japan's treaty obligations or UN Security Council resolutions are not permitted, nor are exports to countries that are party to an armed conflict.
 This part preserves the spirit of the old Three Principles on Arms Exports and functions as a minimum guardrail.

 The old Three Principles on Arms Exports operated on a default of prohibition with case-by-case exceptions.
-The Three Principles on Transfer of Defense Equipment shifts the logic: transfers are permitted when conditions are met, but prohibited uses and controls are made more stringent.
-That difference may appear subtle, but it represented quite a significant policy shift.
+The Three Principles on Defense Equipment Transfer flipped that logic: transfers are permitted when conditions are met, but prohibited uses and controls are made more stringent.
+That difference may look subtle, but it represented a significant policy shift.

-In addition to the Three Principles themselves, operational guidelines have been established that specify exactly how the framework is to be applied.
-This is where the five categories come in — currently at the center of debate.
+In addition to the Three Principles themselves, operational guidelines specify exactly how the framework is to be applied.
+This is where the "five types" come in - the focal point of the recent debate.

-Under the current operational guidelines, exports of completed finished equipment to other countries are limited to items used for five purposes only: search and rescue, transport, patrol, surveillance, and minesweeping.
-In plain terms, equipment used to save people, move things, or keep watch over the sea can be exported — but weapons with lethal capability that directly attack an adversary, such as fighter jets and missiles, cannot.
-That is the wall created by the five categories.
+Under the operational guidelines that were in force until April 2026, exports of completed equipment to other countries were limited to items used for five purposes only: search and rescue, transport, patrol, surveillance, and minesweeping.
+In plain terms, equipment used to save people, move things, or keep watch over the sea could be exported, but weapons with lethal capability that directly attack an adversary - fighter jets, missiles - could not.
+That was the wall created by the five types.

 Because of this restriction, Japan in principle could not export the next-generation fighter aircraft GCAP - being jointly developed with the United Kingdom and Italy - to third countries not participating in the development.
 Since participation in joint development means that wide sales of the completed aircraft are necessary to recoup development costs, the inability to do so affects both cost recovery and relations with partner countries.
 The March 2024 revision to the operational guidelines permitted third-country transfers specifically for GCAP, but the wall remained for other lethal weapons.

-Why was a restriction like the five categories created in the first place?
-When the Three Principles on Transfer of Defense Equipment were established in 2014, there was persistent resistance within the ruling coalition to the export of lethal weapons.
+Why was a restriction like the five types created in the first place?
+When the Three Principles on Defense Equipment Transfer were established in 2014, there was persistent resistance within the ruling coalition to the export of lethal weapons.
 The text of the three principles permitted transfers under certain conditions, while the operational guidelines applied a practical brake at a subordinate level.
 It was, in a sense, a product of political compromise.
-Understanding this history makes today's debate much easier to read.
+Understanding this history makes the current debate much easier to read.

 The Accelerating Pace of Revisions Since 2022